Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

 - **Package vs Module Organization**: Distinguishing between when to use a module (single file) vs. a package (directory with __init__.py) based on complexity and related functionality.
 - **Init File Purpose**: Using __init__.py files not just for package marking but also for exporting a clean public API improves usability.
 - **Interface Stability**: Designing stable interfaces with backward compatibility in mind reduces maintenance burden and improves user experience.
+- **Module Conflict Resolution**: When modules with similar names exist in different packages, use more specific naming to avoid confusion (e.g., `data_manager.py` instead of `manager.py`).

 ## Test Organization